MUS 119C The History of Rock and Roll

 Upon completion of the course, successful students will have completed the course objectives and demonstrated the following learning outcomes:

-Identify styles of early rock and roll.
+• Identify styles of early rock and roll.

-Reconstruct the development of rock and roll.
+• Reconstruct the development of rock and roll.

-Distinguish groups by their specific sound and methods of performance.
+• Distinguish groups by their specific sound and methods of performance.

-Appraise a specific musician giving specific examples of music, lifestyle, development, and contribution to music.
+• Appraise a specific musician giving specific examples of music, lifestyle, development, and contribution to music.

-Articulate the social factors that were influenced by rock
+• Articulate the social factors that were influenced by rock

-Discuss the technological factors that influenced rock music
+• Discuss the technological factors that influenced rock music

 1. Upon completion of MUS 119C The History of Rock, the student will be able to identify genres, artists, and time periods of recorded music with 75% accuracy.

 2. Upon completion of MUS 119C The History of Rock, the student will be able to discuss styles, elements and artists that are appropriate to the subject and demonstrate a general understanding of the social and cultural ideas that affect the history of Rock Music with 75% accuracy.

 There is only one textbook required for this course, and it can be ordered online: Rock and Roll Sixth edition “Its History and Stylistic Development” by Joe Stuessy and Scott Lipscomb Pearson/Prentice Hall publishers (ISBN) 978-0-13-601068-5

 Topics, Assignments and Due Dates